jbnicolai/nycmetro/README.md

 - `server.log` for backend errors
 - `frontend_debug.log` for frontend JS console errors

+## Performance Optimizations

+To ensure a fast and responsive experience, several optimizations have been implemented:

+*   **Gzip Compression**: Server-side compression for API endpoints (`/api/config`, `/api/schedule`) reduces data transfer by ~78%.
+*   **Decoupled Loading**: Critical assets (Map, Lines, Stations) render immediately.
+The heavy schedule data loads asynchronously in the background, making the initial load feel instant.
+*   **Intelligent Data Loading**: Server filters the schedule to a rolling 4-hour window, reducing the startup payload by >90% (from ~8MB to ~150KB compressed).
+*   **Asset Minification**: Custom scripts strip unused metadata and round coordinates in GeoJSON files, reducing `subway-stations.geojson` by 86% and `nyc-neighborhoods.geojson` by 45%.
+*   **Parallel Fetching**: Frontend utilizes `Promise.all` to fetch initial resources concurrently.

 ## Features
 - **Parallel Track Rendering**: Overlapping subway lines are visually offset (e.g., A/C/E are side-by-side).
 - **Live Citibike Data**: Toggle stations to see real-time bike/dock availability.